Bragg diffraction and the Iron crust of cold Neutron Stars: Bragg diffraction at Reflector

 It is known that atomic iron crystals present a body-centered cubic structure with spacing $d=0.3nm$ called ferrite at temperatures above $1665\ K$ or below $1184\ K$.
 Austenite, a crystallization in a face-centered cubic lattice is stable between these two temperatures \citep{Kawasaki} .
 These cubic crystallizations are already quite optimal and therefore we can assume that the outermost layer of a neutron star, if crystalline iron, will employ them depending on the temperature.
 Therefore, if the spacing $d$ is not altered in neutron stars, the characteristic wavelengths that need to be scanned are $\lambda <0.6nm$.

 That the lattice spacing remains, at the neutron star's surface, similar to that under earthly conditions requires closer examination.
-First, we show from a macroscopic point of view that gravitational forces at the surface of Reflector only moderately deform the crystal.
+First, we show from a macroscopic point of view that gravitational forces at the very surface of Reflector only moderately deform the crystal.
 Indeed, the inwards gravitational acceleration at the surface is of order $g= 10^{12}m/s^{2}$.
 This causes a force per unit area $F/A_0=g\rho h$ to depth $h$ inside the crust (the density of iron being $\rho=7.87\ g/cm^3$).
-Given the Young modulus of iron, $Y=196.5 GPa$, the distortion of the lattice expected is $\Delta L/L = F/(Y\ A_0)$, which grows linearly with depth.
-The penetration depth of X-rays depends on their frequency and is typically $2-15\mu m$ in crystalline iron \citep{Randle}(this amounts to a number of about $10^{4}-10^{5}$ planes necessary to totally diffract the beam). $\Delta L/L$ remains significantly smaller than 1 for all layers within this penetration depth.
+Given the Young modulus of iron, $Y=196.5 GPa$, the distortion of the lattice expected is $\Delta d/d = F/(Y\ A_0)$, which grows linearly with depth.
+The penetration depth of X-rays depends on their frequency and is typically $2-15\mu m$ in crystalline iron \citep{Randle}(this amounts to a number of about $10^{4}-10^{5}$ planes necessary to totally diffract the beam). $\Delta d/d$ remains significantly smaller than 1 for all layers within this penetration depth.

 Another argument is to consider that characteristic microscopic atomic forces are of order $2.5 \times 10^{-8}$ N and these, based in Coulomb interactions between electrons and iron nuclei, are also much stronger than gravitational forces exerted on the atomic mass, of order $ 3\times 10^{-12}$ N. Thus, for the purposes of X-ray diffraction, crystalline iron at the star's surface is similar to that on Earth, with somewhat broadened lines.
+This is in spite of the increasingly large deformation that happens with depth.
+Deeper in the crust densities are enormous, easily two orders of magnitude larger than in Earth, so that the atomic crystal is deformed and diffraction occurs at lower wavelengths.
+However such depths are hard to reach for X-rays that diffract near the surface.

 However, the radiation wavelength that we observe is red-shifted respect to the radiation reflected at the star's surface, due to the gravitational potential in General Relativity.
 This effect brings about a correction necessary when extracting the crystal spacing from Bragg's law, since the $ \lambda $ appearing in that formula is taken at the star's surface.
-One finds \be \lambda ^{\mathrm{Earth}}=\lambda (1+z)= \frac{\lambda}{\sqrt{1-2MG/Rc^{2}}} \ee in terms of the star radius and mass.
+One finds a gravitational red shift $z$ \be \lambda ^{\mathrm{Earth}}=\lambda (1+z)= \frac{\lambda}{\sqrt{1-2M_RG/Rc^{2}}} \ee in terms of the star radius and mass.
 (This correction factor is about 1.3 for a typical neutron star).

 Equation (\ref{Braggslaw}) would then be corrected due to the gravitational red--shift to

 This formula can also be corrected for kinematic Doppler shift due to the orbital motion of Reflector as neeed be, simply substituting the factor $(1+z)$.